Chima-Peter/construction_server/README.md

 ## Notes

 - This API uses sessions and cookies for user authentication.
 The said cookies are stored securely and only accessible to the server.
-They are stored in the user's browser under the name `construction`.
+They are stored in the user's browser.

 - This API has a rate limit of 100 requests per 15 minutes to prevent abuse.